twoBirds/twobirds/README.md

 twoBirds strictly follows the KISS doctrine, it is the minimum possible solution for an application framework.

-It consists of 3 parts ( these examples using jQuery ):
+It consists of 3 parts:

 #### 1.) a simple client repository object structure + instanciation mechanism